Blobfolio/blob-image/README.md

 # blob-image

-A brute-force, lossless JPEG/PNG compressor written in BASH (no GUI dependencies).
+A brute-force, lossless JPEG/PNG image compressor written in BASH (no GUI dependencies).